hashim222/mha-bank/README.md

 * ### Existing Features

-    These are the features were added for users experience.
+    These are the features that were added for users experience.

     * As soon as users open the app, they will see the logo for "MHA Bank" which i created using [pyfiglet module](https://pypi.org/project/pyfiglet/0.7/).

-    * User can start the app by typing anything in the input field and then by pressing "Enter" or just simply press "Enter" to start.
+    * User can start the app by typing anything in the input field and then by pressing "Enter" or just simply pressing "Enter" to start.

         ![MHA Bank site logo](/readme-images/site-logo.png)

+    **USERNAME**

     * Users will be asked to enter their username.
 If they are existing users, just simply input their previous username.
 If they are new users, they can enter their new username to continue, but the character must not be less than 5 or greater than 10